infinum/android-handbook/MVP.md

+## ~~Deprecated~~

+Android team has moved pass MVP architecture and is now using MVVM on all the new project.
+We are keeping this chapter since there is still majority of projects that use MVP structure and we are keeping this as reference.
+If you are starting a new project or doing a refactor of existing one check MVVM architecture setup describe in chapter [Project architecture](/Project architecture.md)

 MVP stands short for Model-View-Presenter and it is a derivative from the MVC (Model View Controller) design pattern.
 The main difference between the two is shown in the picture below.

 ![MVC vs. MVP](/img/mvc_vs_mvp.png "MVC vs. MVP")